SmartContractSecurity/SWC-registry/README.md

+# This registry is no longer actively maintained

+This registry has not been significantly updated since 2020, and is no longer actively maintained.
+While some maintenance may be done to enhance or clarify the status of the current content, and pointers will be added to new work that is maintained such as the
+[EEA EthTrust Security Levels Specification](https://entethalliance.org/specs/ethtrust-sl/), new SWCs are no longer being added, and readers should check external sources to clarify the relevance of existing content.

 # Smart Contract Weakness Classification Registry

 The Smart Contract Weakness Classification Registry (SWC Registry) is an implementation of the weakness classification scheme proposed in [EIP-1470](https://github.com/ethereum/EIPs/issues/1469).
 It is loosely aligned to the terminologies and structure used in the Common Weakness Enumeration ([CWE](https://cwe.mitre.org)) while overlaying a wide range of weakness variants that are specific to smart contracts.